-- The student contacts an accompanist from the approved departmental list, available from the Music Office or his/her applied instructor.
+- The student contacts an accompanist from the approved departmental list, available from the Music Office or the applied instructor.
 Do not wait until the last minute.
 Difficult repertoire requires advance preparation on the pianist’s part.
-We suggest a minimum of two months ahead of time for recitals and three weeks for all other performances.
+We suggest a minimum of two months ahead of time for recitals and one month for all other performances.

-- Students schedule rehearsals, lessons and performance times directly with the accompanist in consultation with their applied instructor.
+- Students must schedule rehearsals, lessons, and performance times directly with the accompanist in consultation with their applied instructor.

-- Both the student and the accompanist should keep a written account of rehearsal hours in order to plan time wisely and ensure correct billing.
+- Both the student and the accompanist should keep a written records of rehearsal hours to plan time wisely and ensure correct billing.

-- The accompanist is responsible for submitting invoices to the department.
+- The professional accompanist is responsible for submitting invoices to the department.

-- If students wish to have additional rehearsal time beyond what is provided by the Music Department, they must pay the accompanist out of their own funds.
+- If students wish to have additional rehearsal time, they must pay the accompanist out of their own funds.
 For major recitals, students may wish to give the accompanist a little performance “bonus” (amount discretionary).

-The Music Department Stage Crew provides technical assistance for all faculty, ensemble, and required student performances.
-Arrangements for non-degree student recitals (B.A. or Music minor) must be made at least two weeks prior to the performance date.
+The Music Stage Crew provides technical assistance for all faculty, ensemble, and required student performances.
+Arrangements for non-degree student recitals (B.A. or Music minor) must be made at least three weeks prior to the performance date.
 Any costs associated are the responsibility of the student since these performances are not required for the degree.